ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-DMARC's verification function is based on whether the RFC5322.From domain is aligned with a domain name used in a supported authentication mechanism. (#authentication-mechanisms) When a DMARC policy exists for the domain name found in the RFC5322.From header field, and that domain name is not verified through an aligned supported authentication mechanism, the handling of that message can be affected based on the DMARC policy when delivered to a participating receiver.
+DMARC's verification function is based on whether the RFC5322.From domain is aligned with a domain name used in a supported authentication mechanism, as described in (#authentication-mechanisms).
+When a DMARC policy exists for the domain name found in the RFC5322.From header field, and that domain name is not verified through an aligned supported authentication mechanism, the handling of that message can be affected based on the DMARC policy when delivered to a participating receiver.